bparanj/crystal/programming/rails/complete-example.md

 Notice how, in the context of software evolution, code reading is an opportunistic, goal- directed activity.
 In most cases, we simply cannot afford to read and understand the code of an entire software system.

-Any attempt to precisely analyze code will typically branch into numerous other classes, files, and modules and quickly overwhelm us; we therefore actively try to limit the extent of code we have to understand to the absolutely necessary minimum.
+Any attempt to precisely analyze code will  branch into numerous other classes, files, and modules and quickly overwhelm us; we therefore actively try to limit the extent of code we have to understand to the absolutely necessary minimum.

 Instead of striving for a global and complete understanding of the code, we try to find heuristic shortcuts and employ the build process and the execution of the running system to direct us to the code areas that require our attention.